Pennsylvania

 Lithuanian towns that surround Shenandoah

 Merely a few miles separate Shenandoah from some other "Lithuanian" neighboring villages and towns.
-However, Lithuanians moved in here at the time when the world could have only dreamt about automobiles and that distance was still too big to travel on foot.
-Therefore every town had its own Lithuanian church commissioned.
-All of them small, with a single tower or towerless.
+However, Lithuanians started moving in here at the time when the world could have only dreamt about automobiles and the intertown distances were still too big to travel on foot.
+Therefore, every town had its own Lithuanian church commissioned.
+All of them are small, usually with a single tower.

 When there were so many Lithuanians, the ethnic traditions were easier to safeguard and even ~1970s the attendances of Lithuanian churches were increasing (those of other ethnic parishes were already declining).
-Even at ~1985 some Lithuanian parishes constructed new church buildings (thus although all the parishes are ~100 years old some churches are new).
+Even at ~1985 some Lithuanian parishes constructed new church buildings (therefore, although all the parishes had been established over a century ago, some church buildings are relatively new).

-However, ~2008 the dioceses decided to abolish most of the ethnic parishes and close their churches down.
-After all, Lithuanian masses had been abolished quite long ago in all of them: 3 or more generations have passed since the coal miner immigrants, thus the bishop thought there is no reason to keep multiple open churches in small-and-diminishing towns/villages.
+However, ~2008 the dioceses decided to abolish all the ethnic parishes and close their churches down.
+After all, Lithuanian masses had been abolished quite long ago in all of them: 3 or more generations have passed since the coal miner immigrants, thus the bishop thought there is no reason to keep multiple operating churches in small-and-diminishing towns/villages.
 However, the churches with their old Lithuanian inscriptions, paintings, decor are also important culturally and historically.
-Therefore their communities defend them at all costs.
-Even though the language had been largely forgotten, other Lithuanian traditions (crafts, dances, food) are cherished.
+Therefore, their communities defended them at all costs.
+Even though the Lithuanian language had been largely forgotten, other Lithuanian traditions (crafts, dances, food) are cherished.

 Frackville Lithuanian district, museum and cemetery